-August is slightly rainier in August than earlier summer months, but with fewer crowds and lower prices to be found, the benefits often outweigh the weather risks.
-It’s a wonderful month to spot caribou, wolves and golden eagles in Denali National Park, as well as grizzly bears, who are busy hunting salmon in order to fatten up before hibernation.
-They also nibble on the season’s abundant berries – blueberries are particularly fat and juicy in Alaska – and you can taste them too at the annual Alyeska Berry Festival in Anchorage.
+August is slightly rainier in Alaska than earlier summer months, but with fewer crowds and lower prices, the benefits often outweigh the weather risks.
+It’s a wonderful month to spot caribou, wolves and golden eagles in Denali National Park, as well as grizzly bears, who are busy hunting salmon so they can fatten up before hibernation.
+They also nibble on the season’s abundant berries – blueberries are particularly fat and juicy in Alaska – and you can also taste them at the annual Alyeska Berry Festival in Anchorage.
 Don’t miss Alaska State Fair in Palmer, which marks the last days of summer with concerts, fairground rides and street food.

 Discover the best things to do in Alaska